(This post may contain affiliate links. Please read our disclosure policy for more information.)

 3. Go Fishing

-Dauphin Island is one of the most epic fishing destinations.
+Dauphin Island is one of the most epic fishing destinations and a great outdoorsy activity for families.
 Anyone with an interest in fishing should have this on their itinerary of things to do on Dauphin Island.
 The bay side of the island is set up for quick boat access out into the waters for a day of fishing.
 In the mornings, people line the beach on the gulf side with their fishing poles propped up for a big catch.

 4. Take a Stroll and Search for Wildlife